gosu/releasy/README.md

     # Example is from my game, Alpha Channel.
     require 'rubygems'
-    require 'bundler/setup' # Relapse doesn't require that your application uses bundler, but it does make things easier. require 'relapse'
+    require 'bundler/setup' # Releasy doesn't require that your application uses bundler, but it does make things easier. require 'releasy'
     require 'lib/alpha_channel/version'

     #<<<
-    Relapse::Project.new do
+    Releasy::Project.new do
       name "Alpha Channel"
       version AlphaChannel::VERSION